drduh/macOS-Security-and-Privacy-Guide/README.md

 $ sudo ifconfig en0 ether $(openssl rand -hex 6 | sed 's%\(..\)%\1:%g; s%.$%%')
 ```

-It is also good to know that macOS will store Wi-FI SSIDs and passwords in NVRAM, because Recovery Mode needs access to restore from the Internet.
+It is also good to know that macOS will store Wi-Fi SSIDs and passwords in NVRAM, because Recovery Mode needs access to restore from the Internet.
 Be sure to either clear NVRAM or de-authenticate your Mac from your Apple account, which will clear the NVRAM, before passing a Mac along.
 (Resetting the SMC will clear some of the NVRAM, but not all.)

 **Note** MAC addresses will reset to hardware defaults on each boot.